Film / Fat Slags

 - Musicalis Interruptus: When one of the Slags gets out of a bathtub, the opera singer who was part of the background music screams in terror, causing the band to halt.

 - The Unintelligible: The slags' boyfriends, Baz and Dave.
-Their thick Northern accents are so incomprehensible they're mistaken for illegal immigrants and deported to Afghanistan—the interrogators think Dave, telling them that San gives Baz a "hard-on," actually said "Osama Bin Laden."
+Their thick northern accents & rapid speech are so incomprehensible they're mistaken for illegal immigrants and deported to Afghanistan - the interrogators think Dave, telling them that San gives Baz a "hard-on," actually said "Osama Bin Laden."